Music Intent Statement

 “Music is a universal language that embodies one of the highest forms of creativity.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.”
 (The National Curriculum)

-Music teaching at Brookfield Primary School aims to follow the requirements of the National Curriculum; providing a broad, balanced and differentiated curriculum and ensuring the progressive development of musical concepts, knowledge and skills.
-At Brookfield Primary School, we recognise that music plays an important part in helping children to feel part of a community, and so we provide opportunities for all children to create, play, perform and enjoy music both in class and to an audience.
+Music teaching at Brookfield Primary School using the Lancashire Charanga Music Scheme.
+This follows the requirements of the National Curriculum; providing a broad, balanced and differentiated curriculum and ensuring the progressive development of musical concepts, knowledge and skills.
+At Brookfield, we recognise that music plays an important part in helping children to feel part of a community, and so we provide opportunities for all children to create, play, perform and enjoy music both in class and to an audience.
 Through assemblies, concerts and key stage performances children are able to express their emotions and showcase their understanding of how to perform with awareness of others.
-Lessons enable children to develop their skills, appreciate a wide variety of musical forms, and begin to make judgements about the quality of music.
+Lessons enable children to develop their skills, appreciate a wide variety of musical forms, and begin to make judgements about the quality of music they hear and create.

 - Enjoy and have an appreciation for music.